Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 # Battle in the Mind
 >'For though we walk in the flesh, we do not wage battle according to the flesh,' (2 (Corinthians 10:3)
 - + v.
 4-5

+Greek word for wiles/schemes in Pauls' warning about those of the devil in Corinth = greek word for mind
+- Satan's primary target = mind; every attack of Satan involves the mind

+Romans 8:6-7 – battle in mind: Satan wants to make your mind carnal (worldly, sinful, fleshly) while God wants you to be spiritually minded
+## Why Satan Attacks Mind